amir002001/ogmir/README.md

 ### CI/CD

-I have it setup to deploy to fly on pushes to main branch, to achieve this, get a deploy token for your app and add it to github secrets.
+I have it setup to deploy to fly on pushes to main branch, to achieve this, get a deployment token for your app and add it to GitHub secrets.
 The workflow will pick it up.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>